sransara/com.buddychess.utopia/README.md

 ### Why Buddy Chess Utopia?

 - There is no logins, no accounts.
-You create a room, share the link and start playing.
+- You create a room, share the link and start playing.
 - No central servers.
-- No tracking.

 All the pros are its own cons.
 Choose responsibly.